-The Company made payments totaling approximately \$0.1 million for services to a related party vendor Ora, Inc. who is providing the Company with clinical study services for KIO-301.
+For the six months ended June 30, 2023, the Company made payments totaling approximately \$0.1 million for services to a related party vendor, Ora, Inc., who is providing the Company with clinical study services for KIO-301.
 One of the Company's directors is an executive at Ora, Inc.